JitkaCNGroup/lentils/testing/game/Game004 - solve cypher.md

 >this testcase verifies that the team can solve the cypher with correct codeword

 *Preconditions*
-* There are at least two cyphers created (cypher1 with value = 10 and cypher2 with value = 10)
+* There are at least two cyphers created
 * The teamA is created
 * The game is already started
 * TeamA is logged in and cypher1 is in status Pending